ivanthepevt/ASASOBI-surveillance-system/README.md

 ### **Support**

 For any issues or questions, feel free to open an issue on GitHub or contact the project maintainers.

----

-This `README.md` now serves as the full instruction guide for setting up, configuring, and using ASASOBI.
-You can upload this codebase and documentation directly to GitHub or any other repository for easy deployment and user access.
-Let me know if you need any additional modifications!